RivaD2/portfolio/README.md

 Estimate of time needed to complete: 30min

-Start time:
+Start time: 8:30pm

-Finish time:
+Finish time: 9:27pm

-Actual time needed to complete:
+Actual time needed to complete: 1 hr for both assigments so TOTAL = 1 hr